Luojiahong/3DSeisTools/README.md

 focal mechanism inversion.
 - If you don't have *numpy*, install it first, the *hashpy* module uses numpy.distutils.core to compile Fortran code.
 The most recent version for your platform should work.
-If you are using *pip*.
+If you are using *pip*, this is a one liner.
 ```
 pip install numpy
 ```